What to watch on Day 15 of the Tokyo Olympics

 Mao Ichiyama represents Japan’s best chance at a medal while Kenya’s Brigid Kosgei is favored for gold.

 Back in Tokyo, a busy night of finals will be capped by the men’s and women’s 4×400-meter relay finals.
-The action at National Stadium kicks off at 7:35 p.m. with the women’s high jump.
+The action at the National Stadium kicks off at 7:35 p.m. with the women’s high jump.

 Golf: Korda has one hand on gold